AdobeDocs/analytics.en/help/export/data-warehouse/sorting-by-metric.md

 ---
 # Sort by Metric

+>[!NOTE]
+>
+>The functionality described on this page is not available in the new Data Warehouse experience.
+This functionality will be available at a later time.

 Provides ranked breakdown reports in Data Warehouse, sorted by descending metric value.

 Sorting by metric makes Data Warehouse reports easier for you to interpret, and makes these reports easier to compare with other Analytics breakdown reporting views.